Chinese frigate Hengyang: Development and design

 The Type 054A carries HQ-16 medium-range air defence missiles and anti-submarine missiles in a vertical launching system (VLS) system.
 The HQ-16 has a range of up to 50 km, with superior range and engagement angles to the Type 054's HQ-7.
 The Type 054A's VLS uses a hot launch method; a shared common exhaust system is sited between the two rows of rectangular launching tubes.

 The four AK-630 close-in weapon systems (CIWS) of the Type 054 were replaced with two Type 730 CIWS on the Type 054A.
 The autonomous Type 730 provides improved reaction time against close-in threats.

 Construction and career

 Hengyang was launched on 23 May 2007 at the Hudong-Zhonghua Shipyard in Shanghai.
 Commissioned on 30 June 2008.

 On 27 March 2013, Hengyang, Huangshan and Qinghaihu arrived in Grand Harbour, Malta.

 Hengyang, Honghu and Yulin made a goodwill visit to Auckland, New Zealand in June 2017.

+In late February 2025, the Hengyang along with the Type 055 destroyer Zunyi and the Type 903 replenishment ship Weishanhu traversed the Coral Sea and conducted live-fire exercises within Australia's exclusive economic zone in the Tasman Sea, disrupting several international flights between Australia and New Zealand, before continuing west to circumnavigate the entire continent of Australia.
+Their activities were monitored by both the Australian and New Zealand Defence Forces, with some Australian media labeling it "gunboat diplomacy".